 - Use vertical images and videos that can be expanded to full screen when viewed.

-- Consider testing mobile-shot video, which looks like it was created by happy customers.
+- Consider testing mobile-shot videos, which look like it was created by happy customers.

 You can see in the B2B ad example below that Freshbooks has a desktop-focused video and one that’s vertical for mobile users.